Homotopy theory of symmetric powers: Introduction

 is a couniversal weak equivalence, i.e., a map whose cobase changes are weak equivalences.
 Here $s^{\pp n}$ is the $n$-fold pushout product of~$s$, which is a monoidal product on morphisms.
 Symmetric h-monoidality is a natural enhancement of h-monoidality introduced by Batanin and Berger in~\cite{BataninBerger:Homotopy}.

 Symmetric flatness requires that for any $\Sigma_n$-equivariant map~$y$ whose underlying map in~$\C$ is a weak equivalence and any cofibration $s \in \C$, the map

 is a weak equivalence.
 This implies that $y \t_{\Sigma_n} X^{\t n}$ is a weak equivalence for any cofibrant object~$X$.
-Among other things this means that the $\Sigma_n$-quotients in \refeq{XYZ} are also homotopy quotients.
-See \ref{defi--symmetric.i.monoidal}, \ref{defi--symmetric.flat} for the precise definitions.
+Among other things this means that the $\Sigma_n$-quotients in~\refeq{XYZ} are also homotopy quotients.
+See \ref{defi--symmetric.i.monoidal},~\ref{defi--symmetric.flat} for the precise definitions.

-Expressions as in \refeq{XYZ} are of paramount importance for handling monoids and, more generally, algebras over colored symmetric operads.
+Expressions as in~\refeq{XYZ} are of paramount importance for handling monoids and, more generally, algebras over colored symmetric operads.
 Indeed, a free commutative monoid, more generally, a free algebra over a (colored) symmetric operad, involves such terms.
 In \cite{PavlovScholbach:Operads}, we show that symmetric h-monoidality ensures the existence of a transferred model structure on algebras over \emph{any} symmetric colored operad, while symmetric flatness yields a Quillen equivalence of algebras over weakly equivalent operads.
 We also introduce \emph{symmetroidality} in this paper, which can be used to govern the behavior of cofibrant algebras over operads.

 Up to transfinite compositions present in the monoid axiom, which we treat separately, symmetric h-mon\-oidality and symmetric flatness can be regarded as natural enhancements of the above conditions of Schwede and Shipley.
 However, it turns out to be hard to establish the symmetric h-monoidality, symmetroidality, and symmetric flatness for a given model category $\C$ directly.
-Therefore, in this paper, we also provide a powerful and convenient set of tools that enable us to quickly promote these properties through various constructions on model categories.
+Therefore, the main goal of this paper is to provide a powerful and convenient set of tools that enable us to quickly promote these properties through various constructions on model categories.

 \theo (See \refth{symmetric.weakly.saturated} for the precise statement.)
-To check that $\C$ is symmetric h-monoidal or symmetric flat it is enough to consider \refeq{symmetric.h.monoidal.intro} and \refeq{symmetric.flat.intro} for \emph{generating} cofibrations~$s$. \xtheo
+To check that $\C$ is symmetric h-monoidal or symmetric flat it is enough to consider~\refeq{symmetric.h.monoidal.intro} and~\refeq{symmetric.flat.intro} for \emph{generating} cofibrations~$s$. \xtheo

 \theo (See \refth{transfer.symmetric.monoidal} for the precise statement.)
-Given an adjunction of symmetric monoidal model categories,

-which is sufficiently compatible with the monoidal products, such as $\D = \Mod_R (\C)$, where $R$~is a commutative monoid in~$\C$, the symmetric h-monoidality and symmetric flatness of~$\C$ imply the one of~$\D$. \xtheo
+Suppose $F : \C \rightleftarrows \D : G$ is an adjunction of symmetric monoidal model categories that is sufficiently compatible with the monoidal products, such as $\D = \Mod_R (\C)$, where $R$~is a commutative monoid in~$\C$.
+Then the symmetric h-monoidality and symmetric flatness of~$\C$ imply the one of~$\D$. \xtheo

 \theo (See \refth{symmetric.monoidal.localization} for the precise statement.)
 Given a monoidal left Bousfield localization

 the symmetric h-monoidality and symmetric flatness of $\C$ imply the one of $\D$. \xtheo